Aiko3993/LiveContainer-Sideload-Source/MAINTENANCE.md

 # Project Maintenance Manual (MAINTENANCE.md)

-> **⚠️ CRITICAL WARNING**:
+> **⚠️ NOTICE**:
-> 1. This file is **LOCAL ONLY**.
-It is listed in `.gitignore` and must **NEVER** be committed to the remote repository.
-> 2. This serves as the private operational guide for the Maintainer and AI Assistants.
+> 1. This file serves as the operational guide for the Maintainer and AI Assistants.
-> 3. All contributors must read this carefully before making any modifications.
+> 2. All contributors must read this carefully before making any modifications.

 ## 1. Project Architecture